-The Government's required contribution is 17.5% of the members' annual salary and required member contributions are 8% of annual salary for regular employees, 9% for senators, 11% for judges, and 10% for Act 5226 eligible employees.
+The Government's required contribution is 17.5% of the members' annual salary and required member contributions are 8% of annual salary for regular employees, 9% for senators, 11% for judges, and 10% for safety (hazardous employees and eligible employees under Act 5226.
 Prior to June 29, 2000, member contributions were refundable without interest upon withdrawal from employment before retirement.
 Effective November 2, 2005, legislation was passed that required that the annual interest on refunded contributions be determined by the Board from the experience of the System which shall be not less than 2%, nor more than 4% per annum.
 Due to the volatility of the stock market, the GERS Board of Trustees changed the interest rate to 2% effective July 1, 2009.

-• Early Retirement Act of 1994
+Early Retirement Act of 1994